alexmck/docker-nginx-rtmp/README.md

 Or combined, `rtmp://127.0.0.1/delay/PickAnyStreamKey`

+### Streaming with an iPhone

+If you are streaming with an iPhone you will need to replace 127.0.0.1 with the IP of your local machine that is running the Docker container.

 ## Recordings

 Once you have finished streaming, the recorded FLV file will be in the `recordings` folder, and all `.ts` video segments and the playlist file will be in the `hls` folder.